Architecture

 Modifying the framework

 Biff is designed to give you strong defaults while still allowing you to change just about anything without too much hassle.
-The goal is that Biff helps you to launch quickly and it doesn't get in the way later on as your needs evolve.
+The goal is that Biff helps you to launch quickly and that it doesn't get in the way later on as your needs evolve.

 You can modify your app's framework code by supplying a different set of component functions.
-For example, if you need to change the way configuration is stored, you can replace biff/use-config with your own component:
+For example, if you need to change the way configuration is stored, you can replace biff/use-aero-config with your own component:

 (defn use-custom-config [system]